zediogoviana/ethcule-poirot/README.md

 To store information we're using [Neo4J](https://neo4j.com/).
 It's a graph data platform, and that's exactly the structure we want to represent a network of Ethereum Addresses.

-Neo4J can be installed locally, but in this case, for an easier kickstart of the project we're using a fully managed cloud service called [Neo4J AuraDB](https://neo4j.com/cloud/platform/aura-graph-database/?ref=get-started-dropdown-cta).
-They offer a free version with a limit of 50k nodes and 175k relationships and that's what we're using for now.
+Neo4J can be installed locally, through several ways, and in this project we use their Docker image.

-By using Neo4J we're also able to use their built in services like [Bloom](https://neo4j.com/product/bloom/) that gives access to explore and search our Graph in a very interactive way.
+There's also the possibility of using a fully managed cloud service called [Neo4J AuraDB](https://neo4j.com/cloud/platform/aura-graph-database/?ref=get-started-dropdown-cta).
+They offer a free version with a limit of 50k nodes and 175k relationships if you want to run a managed database.

 ## Project Structure
 Looking at the image below, there's a clear structure for the supervision tree of this project.
 On one side we have Processes related to the Database interaction, and on the other we have processes that take care of the exploration of each address.